VXCHNGE, there will be 20.4 billion IoT devices by 2020. That is a staggering

 amid the rapid rise of vulnerabilities in just the last two years alone.
 The

-Common Vulnerabilities & Exposures (CVE) database, which is operated by
+Common Vulnerabilities and Exposures (CVE) database, which is operated by

 the U.S. National Institute of Standards and Technology (NIST), reveal